Khánh Ly: Early life

 Khánh Ly was born to a traditional family and grew up in Hanoi.
 As a child, she would fall asleep to her father's soothing voice.
-His serenades planted inside her a love for music, which grew stronger every day against her family's wishes.
-In 1954, at the age of 9, she entered a small contest in the city of Hanoi singing Thơ Ngây; she did not win.
+His serenades planted a love for music inside her, which grew stronger every day against her family's wishes.
+In 1954, at 9, she entered a small contest in the city of Hanoi singing "Thơ Ngây"; she did not win.

 By 1956, she accompanied her mother to the southern regions of Vietnam.
-At the end of that very same year, she secretly entered a children's talent-search contest produced by Pháp-Á production at Norodom Stage in Saigon.
+At the end of that very same year, she secretly entered a children's talent-search contest produced by Radio France Asie (Đài Phát-thanh Pháp-Á), at Norodom Stage in Saigon.
 Mai traveled to the contest by sneaking into the back of transport trucks and hitching a ride from Đà Lạt City to Saigon.
-She won second prize singing Pham Duy's famous song, Ngày Trở Về.
+She won second prize singing Pham Duy's famous song, "Ngày Trở Về".
 Mai lost to child-star Quốc Thắng who would also later become an iconic figure in the music world.
 She was only 11.